Chart Color Schemes

 Health performance in Deeragun is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-About 67.5% claim to be free from medical ailments, compared to 67.8% in Rest of Qld.
-The area has 11.1% (499 people) aged 65 and over, lower than the 14.9% in Rest of Qld.
-Health outcomes among seniors require more attention due to certain challenges.
+The area has 11.1% of residents aged 65 and over (506 people), which is lower than the 14.9% in the rest of Queensland.
+Health outcomes among seniors require more attention due to specific challenges they face.

 Frequently Asked Questions - Health